 Genuine Playford, Playford-style, traditional, waltz… all greatly improved by being danced with a bit of style rather than just muddled through.
 You may find other callers disagreeing with some of my points of style, and that's fine — different people have their own ideas.
 One or two points I might be more dogmatic about!

 Not a difficult dance — I sometimes use it to start off an evening.
 But as always, you can dance it well or badly; the choice is yours.
 I think the first part wants to be danced — a skip-change or a single-skip, and you get back home after exactly eight beats — not late, not early.
 The corners cross — are you ships that pass in the night, or do you actually acknowledge each other.
 Four steps for each cross, and as the second corners finish their cross they're ready to take their neighbour's hand and fall back a double with conviction.
 Coming forward needs even more conviction; you've got to turn single and still move forward the same distance as you fell back, so you can't be half-hearted about it.
-As you cross with your partner, turn your back on your neighbour and fall back with confidence — you shouldn't have to shuffle backwards looking over your shoulder, not if you're a real dancer!
+In the Cecil Sharp version you cross with your partner, turn your back on your neighbour and fall back with confidence — you shouldn't have to shuffle backwards looking over your shoulder, not if you're a real dancer!
 The final three changes need to be danced — and if the ones keep hold they're ready to dance down through their new twos to start again.

 I think the reason I like this one is that it's a very positive dance, not one of those that you drift through.
 So stand up straight, remember you're a dancer — and go for it!